Arpita Pal

-Arpita Chatterjee (née Pal) is an Indian actress, who mostly appears in the Odia and Bengali film industry in India.
-She is married to actor Prosenjit Chatterjee.
+Arpita Chatterjee (née Pal; born 1 October 1979) is an Indian actress, who mostly appears in the Odia and Bengali film industry in India.

+She first captured limelight in 1997 when she won ‘Sananda Tilottama,’ the most prestigious beauty pageant in Eastern India, organised by the ABP Group (former awardees include Bipasha Basu and Celina Jaitly).
+She has been a face on national TV for brands like Fair & Lovely, Yippi Noodles, Lacto Calamine and Shyam Steel.

+Career

 She made her film debut in 1999 with the film Tumi Ele Tai, directed by Prabhat Roy.
-Some of the other films in which she has starred include Deva, Devdas, Inquilaab, Prem Shakti, Pratarok, Dada Thakur, Pratibad, Utsab and Anupama.
-Post-marriage, she took a break from her film career to focus on family life.
+Some of the other films she has starred in include Deva, Devdas, Inquilaab, Prem Shakti, Pratarok, Dada Thakur, Pratibad, Utsab and Anupama.
+After marriage, she took a break from her film career to focus on family life.
 In 2009, she returned to acting in Ekti Tarar Khonje, directed by Abhik Mukhopadhyay.

 She has acted in films of directors like Shakti Samanta and Rituporno Ghosh and has also appeared in commercials for ITC and Saffola.
 In 2014, she signed for her first Bollywood film Shab, directed by Onir.

+She has won multiple awards in Indian and international mainstream and festival circuit.
+The most notable of these was the Joy Filmfare Award for Best Actor Female (Critics’ Choice) in 2022 for her film Abyakto.
+Her recent solo musical stage – ‘My Name Is Jaan’ won rich accolades from critics and the media.

+She was the host of the inaugural edition of TV9 Bangla Ghorer Bioscope Awards in 2023 along with Parambrata Chatterjee and Abir Chatterjee.